sigstore/docs/content/en/fulcio/certificate-issuing-overview.md

 ---
 title: "Certificate Issuing Overview"
-menuTitle: "Certificate Issuing"
+menuTitle: "Certficate Issuing"
-category: "Certificate authority"
+category: "Ce7rtificate authority"
-position: 405
+position: 705
 ---

 This page will walk through the process of issuing a code signing certificate from start to finish as an entry point to understanding how Fulcio works.